nteleky/comp116-nteleky/forensics/README.md

  folder.
 Finally, we found a list of upcoming tour dates for 2013 and 2014, which after checking, were found to be dates that Celine is performing at Caesers Palace in Las Vegas, NV.

+We also looked in /2/root/ and found the .bash_history file.
+Upon opening, we found that the suspect previously tried to remove most user files on his computer, possibly to avoid detection.

 * __Did the suspect move or try to delete any files before his arrest?
 Please list the name(s) of the file(s) and any indications of their contents that you can find.__

 Yes, he did.